rrbhushan/cse-15l-lab-reports/Lab1.md

 ![Image](/lab1images/l1cat2.png)

 The working directory upon using this command was `/home/lecture1`.
-After running the `cat` command with a directory `messages` as an argument,
+After running the `cat` command with a directory `messages` as an argument, the terminal prints out that the provided argument is a directory, so this is an error message.
+The reason for this is due to the `cat` command being designated towards files (either printing the contents if it exists or creating one if it doesn't) and not directories, so it will not deal with directories.

 ***